<Suspense> lets you display a fallback until its children have finished loading.

 Replacing visible UI with a fallback creates a jarring user experience.
 This can happen when an update causes a component to suspend, and the nearest Suspense boundary is already showing content to the user.

 To prevent this from happening, mark the update as non-urgent using startTransition.
-During a transition, React will wait until enough data has loaded to prevent an unwanted fallback from appearing:
+During a Transition, React will wait until enough data has loaded to prevent an unwanted fallback from appearing:

 function handleNextPageClick() {